telerik/xaml-docs/controls/radribbonview/features/ribbon-controls/ribbon-buttons/buttons-overview.md

 __RadRibbonView__ allows you to additionally organize your buttons with common functionality (i.e. wrap Increase, Decrease Font buttons) in one panel.
 For this purpose you should use the __RadButtonGroup__ class.
 It will automatically apply a  __Small Size__ on all buttons wrapped in it.
 Furthermore, the __RadButtonGroup__ is designed to create a separator between every two buttons in it.

+> Because the RadRibbonGroup sets the Size of all child RadRibbonButtons to Small, the CollapseToSmall and CollapseToMedium properties of the button won't be respected.

 The next example shows you how to use __RadButtonGroup__.

 #### __XAML__